 The European Union is dealing with the worst refugee and migrant crisis since WWII.

 Countries surrounding the EU -- in the Mideast and Africa -- have not been ideal places to live recently.
 Think: weak economies, a little thing called ISIS, and a brutal civil war in Syria (here’s your Skimm).
 Most refugees are coming from Syria, and trying to find shelter in the EU.

 Not easily.
 Some of them are paying smugglers for spots on overcrowded fishing boats or inflatable dinghies.
 And some of them are paying smugglers for spots on overcrowded trains or buses.
 Thousands of them have died while trying to make it to the EU.

 For a while, not much.
-After a boat capsized between Libya and Italy, killing up to 900 migrants, the EU thought it might be a good idea to figure out a new strategy.
+After a boat capsized between Libya and Italy in 2015, killing up to 900 migrants, the EU decided to figure out a new strategy.
 Leaders met to discuss how to distribute migrants and refugees.
 But it turned into a game of ‘not it,’ with many countries arguing that if they started letting people in, more would come knocking.

-Migrants and refugees kept knocking, and EU countries kept turning a blind eye.
-Then in September, everyone saw photos of Aylan Kurdi, a drowned Syrian toddler who washed up on a beach in Turkey.
+Millions of migrants and refugees kept knocking, and EU countries kept turning a blind eye.
+Then in 2015, everyone saw photos of Aylan Kurdi, a drowned Syrian toddler who washed up on a beach in Turkey.
 That, plus the massive numbers of migrant and refugee deaths, made EU leaders decide they better shape up.